-Local, state, and federal judicial systems; constitutional, judicial, and legislative influences on the administration of justice.
-(Cross-listed with PolSc 409) PubAd 411 Comparative Criminal Justice Systems (3) This course will consist of a comparative analysis of the criminal justice systems of England, Japan, the Soviet Union, and other selected nations.
+Legal and scientific issues and techniques in criminal investigation.
+Consideration of conduct at the crime scene, interrogation of witnesses and suspects, legal implications of scientific technologies, and presentation of evidence in court.
+PubAd 411 Comparative Criminal Justice Systems (3) This course will consist of a comparative analysis of various criminal justice systems such as Great Britain, Japan, Russia, and other selected nations.
 Accordingly, an in-depth examination of the police, judiciary, corrections and juvenile justice subsystems will be undertaken and systematically compared to the American system.
-PubAd 412 Productivity in Public and Justice Administration (3) A detailed examination of the most important strategies for improving productivity in the public sector.
+PubAd 412 Public Sector Productivity (3) A detailed examination of the most important strategies for improving productivity in the public sector.
 These will include applications of technology and capital investment, use of management information systems (MIS's), performance evaluation techniques, performance budgeting, monetary and non-monetary incentives, productive collective bargaining, and various behavioral techniques to improve motivation.